The near-critical two-point function and the torus plateau for weakly self-avoiding walk in high dimensions: Proof of Theorem

 Since $m \le \frac 12 m(z)$ by assumption, this gives $\hat F_z^{(m)}(0) \ge {\rm const}\, m^2$ and the proof for $\alpha=0$ is complete.

 Examples of the first few derivatives of $\hat G_z^{(m)}$ are, with $\hat F = \hat F_z^{(m)}$,

-The denominators are bounded using $\hat F_z^{(m)}(k) \ge {\rm const}\, (|k|+m)^2$, exactly as in the proof of Lemma~\ref{lem:Ck}, and we again need to show that large powers in denominators are compensated by the numerators.
-This works exactly as in the proof of Lemma~\ref{lem:Ck}.
+The denominators are bounded using the bound $\hat F_z^{(m)}(k) \ge {\rm const}\, (|k|+m)^2$ from \refeq{Fkm}, exactly as in the proof of Lemma~\ref{lem:Ck}, and we again need to show that large powers in denominators are compensated by the numerators.
+This works essentially in the same way as in the proof of Lemma~\ref{lem:Ck}.
 For the numerators, as in \refeq{Aders} the $\hat D^{(m)}$ terms are bounded using